tidymodels/themis/cran-comments.md

 ## Release Summary

-This is the 7th CRAN release of themis.
+This is the 8th CRAN release of themis.

-Bug fixes.
+Removed unbalanced as a dependency.
+Rewrote tomek method from scratch.

 ## R CMD check results